p4lang/p4c/docs/JSON_format.md

 a header instance included in the stack.
 These ids have to be in the correct
 order: stack[0], stack[1], ...

+### `header_unions_types`

+It is a JSON array of all the header union types declared in the P4 program.
+Each array item has the following attributes:
+- `name`
+- `id`: a unique integer (unique with respect to other header union types)
+- `headers`: a JSON array of 2-tuples, where the first element is the P4 name of the corresponding union member, and the second element is the name of the header type for this element.

+### `header_unions`

+It is a JSON array of all the header unions declared in the P4 program.
+Each array item has the following attributes:
+- `name`
+- `id`: a unique integer (unique with respect to other header unions)
+- `union_type`: the name of the corresponding header union type for this union instance
+- `header_ids`: a JSON array of integers, each integer being the unique `id` of a header instance included in the union.
+We recommend using the same order as in the corresponding P4 declaration.

+### `header_union_stacks`

+It is a JSON array of all the header union stacks declared in the P4 program.
+Each array item has the following attributes:
+- `name`
+- `id`: a unique integer (unique with respect to other header union stacks)
+- `union_type`: the name of the corresponding header union type for the elements of this stack.
+- `header_union_ids`: a JSON array of integers, each integer being the unique `id` of a header union instance included in the stack.
+These ids have to be in the correct order: union_stack[0], union_stack[1], ...

 ### `errors`

 It is a JSON array of all the errors declared in the P4 program (error